Friday, May 15, 2020

 Recession: faculty and graduates

 Each year, the Association of Faculties of Medicine of Canada (AFMC) conducts a survey designed to obtain feedback about the educational experiences of students graduating from the MD programs at all 17 Canadian faculties of medicine.
 This important tool helps improve the education of future medical students.
-It supports the Vice-Dean, UGME and Assistant Dean, Student Affairs with the evaluation of the MD Programs and will be an important component of our 2019-2020 UGME accreditation full survey visit.
+It supports the Vice-Dean, UGME and Assistant Dean, Student Affairs with the evaluation of the MD Programs.

 Thank you in advance for your participation.